napari/napari/docs/source/events/rendering.rst

 ^^^^^^^^^^^^^^^^

 Without ``NAPARI_ASYNC`` napari will block when switching slices.
-Napari will be unusuable until the new slices has loaded.
+Napari will be unusable until the new slices has loaded.
 The slice loads slowly enough you might see the "spinning wheel of death" on a Mac indicating the process is hung.

-Asynchronous rendering allows the user to interrupt the loading of a slice at any time by advancing to the next slice, useing the slice slider or other means.
+Asynchronous rendering allows the user to interrupt the loading of a slice at any time by advancing to the next slice, using the slice slider or other means.
 This is a nice usability improvement especially with remote or slow-loading data.